robinhood/faust/docs/userguide/livecheck.rst

         $ python examples/livecheck.py post_order --side=sell

-The probability of a test execution happening is 50% so have to do this at least twice to see activity happening in the LiveCheck instance terminal.
+The probability of a test execution happening is 50% so you have to do this at least twice to see activity happening in the LiveCheck instance terminal.